camptocamp/tilecloud-chain/README.rst

 Source: WMS, Mapnik, and probably in future MapScript.

-Optionaly use an SQS queue.
+Optionally use an SQS queue.

-Destination in WMTS layout, on localhost or on S3.
+Destination in WMTS layout, on local filesystem or on S3.

 Feature: